kylestetz/CLNDR/README.md

     previousMonth: function(month){ },
     // fired when a user goes back OR forward a month. returns a moment.js object set to the correct month.
     onMonthChange: function(month){ }
+    // fired when a user goes to the current month/year. returns a moment.js object set to the correct month.
+    today: function(){ },
   },
   // the target classnames that CLNDR will look for to bind events. these are the defaults.
   targets: {
     nextButton: 'clndr-next-button',
     previousButton: 'clndr-previous-button',
+    todayButton: 'clndr-today-button',
     day: 'day',
     empty: 'empty'
   },